yannisk2/granite-io/CONTRIBUTING.md

 The following is a set of guidelines for contributing.
 These are just guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

-**Note:
-This project is currently IBM-internal but will eventually be open source.**

 ## What Should I Know Before I Get Started?

 ### Code of Conduct